patrikduch/Perceptron/README.md

 # Perceptron
-Implementation of perceptron neural network
+Implementation of perceptron neural network in JavaFX framework